rauba-code/ar-mintin/README.md

 Part of work-in-progress Ar productivity suite.

+**ARCHIVAL NOTE:** The development is transferred to https://codeberg.org/raubarno/mintin.

 **Notice.** This repository contains only the core-functioning library.
 To use it as an application, you may be interested in AR-MINTIN-CLI ([GitHub link](https://github.com/rauba-code/ar-mintin-cli))

 ## Description